Lease to Own Solar Panels: How Does It Work in 2026?

 Prepaid Solar: The Lease-to-Own Solar Product Made for 2026

 With the consumer-claimed solar tax credit terminated, Prepaid Solar seems made precisely for this moment…. because it was.
-This lease-to-own option for residential solar allows homeowners to access the 48E tax credit as an upfront discount and take ownership of the system after a relatively short period.
+This lease-to-own option for residential solar allows homeowners to go solar at around 70% of the cost of an outright purchase, and choose to take ownership of the system after a relatively short period of time.

 Ready to see your best path to energy cost savings?
 Connect with a solar.com Energy Advisor to review custom proposals for your home.